• Skip to primary navigation

 A homemade buttermilk biscuits that is sitting on a white plate with a bite missing from it.
 The biscuit is topped with butter.

 These homemade buttermilk biscuits will leave you with no regrets, and they always bake up with a gorgeous golden hue, a soft and fluffy texture, and a flavor that's truly out of this world.
 You'll find them easy to make, and they'll be your go-to recipe for the years to come!
-Top them with butter, honey, or enjoy them as us Southerners do -- smothered in sausage gravy.
+Top them with butter, honey, or enjoy them as us Southerners do -- smothered in sausage gravy or tomato gravy.
 It's pure breakfast heaven.
 Any which way you choose to enjoy, you simply can't go wrong.

 5 MORE RECIPES YOU’LL LOVE